SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 * BPLAYER is the previous geologic unit up from the bottom of the interval
 * BPLAYER_VDIST is the distance from the bottom of the interval to the top of the previous geologic unit (from the bottom of the interval)
 * THICKNESS_M is the thickness of the geologic unit (normally an aquifer) to which this interval has been assigned (as stored in ASSIGNED_UNIT)
-* T is the Transmissivity (m2/s)
+* T is the Transmissivity (m2/s; also T_SCR)
-* K is the Hydraulic Conductivity (m/s)
+* K is the Hydraulic Conductivity (m/s; also K_SCR)
-* T_ITER is the number of iterations necessary to calculate T
+* T_ITER is the number of iterations necessary to calculate T (also T_ITER_SCR)
-* T_ERR is the final calculated error difference between this calculated T and the previously calculated T
+* T_ERR is the final calculated error difference between this calculated T and the previously calculated T (also T_ERR_SCR)
-* SC_LPMM is the calculated Specific Capacity incorporating Well Loss (liters-per-minute per metre)
+* SC_LPMM is the calculated Specific Capacity incorporating Well Loss (liters-per-minute per metre; also SC_LPMM_SCR)

+The second set of calculated fields, namely those with *_SCR* appended, use the screen length to calculate the particular parameter instead of using the THICKNESS_M value.
+The methodology is otherwise equivalent.

 #### D_INTERVAL_FORM_ASSIGN_FINAL